szaumoor/ZS_ItemPack/ZS_ItemPack/spoiler_descriptions.md

 ## Souls inspired items

+**Sage's Ring**

+This ring is imbued with an enchantment that sharpens the mind and focus of the wearer.
+Whether invoking divine prayers or arcane spells, the ring allows its bearer to channel their magic with more speed and precision, making it a prized possession for spellcasters of all disciplines.

+STATISTICS:

+Equipped abilities:
+– Arcane and divine casting level: +1
+– Casting speed: +1

+Weight: 0

+**Hawk Ring**

+Crudely engraved with a hawk's silouette, this seemingly unassuming ring makes the wearer's vision, immediately upon wearing it, incredibly sharp, allowing them can see the world with a clarity that is normally impossible.
+It is rumored that it was once worn by a famed ranger now lost to time.

+STATISTICS:

+Equipped abilities:
+– Missile damage and THAC0: +1
+– Movement rate: +1

+Weight: 0

 **Moonlit Slumber**

 This silver sword is often wielded by followers of Sehanine Moonbow, also known as the Lady of Dreams or the Lunar Lady.
 One of the most powerful members of the Seldarine, her domain encompasses sleep and dreams.
 It is said that even gazing upon her face can lull mortals into a deep slumber.